OxfordAbstracts/pairing-interview/README.md

 # OA Abstract table

+## Setup

+Before reading the rest of this, you can setup the project with the following steps:

+In your terminal run `docker-compose up` to start the database.

+In a separate terminal, run the setup script.

+If you plan to work in node/react this is `setup-node.sh`.
+If you plan to work in puresript this is `setup-purs.sh`.

+## Intro

 The goal of this exercise is to create a table that displays a list of abstracts.

 To start with, we have added a simple server and the scaffolding for a web app.